danielterwiel/vitest-alias-mocked-import/README.md

 ### Expected

-Vitest will throw because it executed the aliassed script, while we expected the import to be moc ked:
+Vitest will throw because it executed the aliased script, while we expected the import to be mocked:

 ```sh
  FAIL  tests/Component.test.js > mock repro > mocks a non-aliased Function